-Last updated: May 2026
+Last updated: June 2026

-Groq pricing in May 2026 ranges from $0.05 per million input tokens (Llama 3.1 8B) to $1.00 per million (Kimi K2), making it the cheapest fast inference option for open-source LLMs.
+Groq pricing in June 2026 ranges from $0.05 per million input tokens (Llama 3.1 8B) to $1.00 per million (Kimi K2), making it the cheapest fast inference option for open-source LLMs.
 The free tier requires no credit card and gives every developer access to all supported models at 30 requests per minute.
-Groq's LPU hardware delivers 5-14x more tokens per second than GPUs, and the Batch API + prompt caching can stack to ~25% of on-demand pricing.
+Groq's LPU hardware delivers 5-10x more tokens per second than single GPUs, and the Batch API + prompt caching can stack to ~25% of on-demand pricing.
 This guide breaks down every supported model, the real free-tier and Developer-tier limits, batch discount math, and where Groq fits in the broader inference landscape against OpenAI, Anthropic, OpenRouter, and HuggingFace Inference Providers.

 For free LLM API tiers across all providers, see Free LLM API Credits.
 For the wider model landscape, see Best Open Source LLM 2026.

-Groq pricing by model (May 2026)
+Groq pricing by model (June 2026)

 | Model | Input / 1M tokens | Output / 1M tokens | Speed |